GRAAL-Research/poutyne/README.md

 predictions = model.predict(x_test)
 ```

 As you can see, PyToune is inspired a lot by the friendliness of [Keras](https://keras.io).
+See the PyToune documentation at [PyToune.org](http://pytoune.org) for more.

 ------------------